josepcrespo/angular-img-fallback/README.md

 Angular Image Fallback
 ======================

-Angular Directive to manage the fallback of the `src` attribute of the `img` HTML element.
+Angular Module (with two directives) to manage the fallback of the `src` attribute of the `img` HTML element.
 It has `fallback-src` to handle erros in image loading and `loading-src` for images loading placeholders.

 ## Bower Download
 `bower install angular-img-fallback-directive --save`